PoCInnovation/Pool2022/Software/day01/Golang/README.md

 First, congratulation!
 You've survived day 1 :clap:

-Your MVC currently manages only one resource : `Artist`.
+Your MVC currently manages only one resource: `Artist`.

 You can create a new resources named `Music` containing the following data :
 - `id`: Resource unique identifier